mattkeeler/firefox-subseven-theme/README.md

 ## Description

 A Firefox theme with the SubSeven color palette.
-Currently this is just a `src/manifest.json` file, but future iterations may include CSS-enhanced alternatives to choose from.

 ## Installation